- $5 entrance fee

 Friends of Crystal Springs Rhododendron Garden

 The Friends, an auxiliary of the Portland Chapter of the American Rhododendron Society, is dedicated to maintaining Crystal Springs Rhododendron Garden as a year-round place of great beauty.
 Friends enjoy free admission for themselves and one guest.
-Membership applications are available at the gate, or call 503-771-8386.
+Become a Friend and buy an annual pass at the gatehouse during business hours.

 This internationally recognized garden is a beautiful place to host your wedding May through September.
 A spring-fed lake surrounds much of the garden, attracting countless waterfowl which nest and feed in this natural habitat.
 In summer, trees, shrubs, and perennials add an abundance color.